jdharrisnz/tailwindcss-preset-blueprintjs/README.md

 ## About

-This package provides a preset to make available as Tailwind utility classes the colors, shadows, fonts, and transitions used by Blueprint.
+This package provides a preset to make available as Tailwind utility classes the colors, spacing, fonts, shadows, and transition timings used by Blueprint.
 If you want to pick out only certain parts, you can also simply import each element separately and spread it into your config.

 ## Naming Conventions